Blog>Expert Advice>Top 6 jobs to do in spring

 Clean your fascias and gutters

-Whether it’s autumnal leaves blocking up your gutters or dust and grime marring your fascias, their disrepair can make your house look grimy.
+Whether it's autumn leaves blocking up your gutters, or dust and grime spoiling your fascias, their disrepair can make your house look grimy.

-Gutters are a particular concern because if they’re left clogged up, they can cause issues with drainage and lead to damp and mould issues.
-However, there’s little point in cleaning them in the winter months as the problems will resurface.
+Gutters are a particular concern because if they're left clogged, they can cause drainage issues and lead to damp and mould.
+However, there's little point in cleaning them in the winter months, as the problems will resurface.

 Springtime is the perfect season to get your gutters cleaned.
 The cost?
-Between £18-£25 per hour on average for labour.
-For a more detailed breakdown of costs, check out our gutter cleaning cost guide.
+Between £20 - £30per hour on average for labour.
+For a more detailed breakdown of costs, take a look at our gutter cleaning cost guide.

-Alternatively, if you’d like to tackle this job yourself, our guide on how to clean gutters.
+Alternatively, if you'd like to tackle this job yourself, take a look at our guide on how to clean gutters.

 Get your roof checked